Spousal Roth Conversions: How Married Couples Coordinate the Strategy

 How This Connects to the Roth Conversion Pillar

 The mechanics of conversions, including the 5-year rule, ACA subsidy interaction, and the full bracket math, are covered in the parent piece: Roth Conversion: A Practical Guide for High Earners and Pre-Retirees.
-This page focuses on the spousal coordination layer that sits on top of those fundamentals.
+In the Sporos Doctrine, this work lives in the Soil layer: tax architecture built for the household across its full projected life, including the years when only one spouse remains.

 Frequently Asked Questions